zhangjinshui-nerveee/nerveee-web/source/_posts/short-circuit-capability.md

 3. Literature mainly care about conditions under 400V+ bus.
 The SC capability is important because the SiC need to withstand till the system knows this is a short circuit and takes actions.
 > What we need here may need the simulation.
 Not the focus of publishment.

+# Simulation
+- Model provided by Infineon is designed for PLECS thermal simulation.
+Dynamic performance (electrical) would not present.
+- In order to observe the dynamics, we need to add stray parameters manually.

 # Definition of Short Circuit Capability
 - Short-circuit capability is defined by the energy density applied to the device during the period of short-circuit withstand.